ldn-softdev/Rpnn/README.md

 number of inputs channels (`4`) and number of output classes (`1`).

 Normally, NN are trained to be able to _generalize_ rather then _memorize_ the data.
 Thus, selecting the training set requires a careful selection of the _representative_ data out of the input sets.
-Then train the NN on the training set and verify that it works on the rest of the data (i.e. the data that it has never seen before).
+Then train the NN on the training set and verify that it works on the rest of the data (i.e., the data that it has never seen before).

 Let's skip that careful selection and just randomly pick a half of the set (hoping it would be representative enough):